abdulr7mann/CVEs/Authenticated-SSRF-via-upload/deep-technical-analysis.md

         if response.status_code in [302, 303]:
             location = response.headers.get('Location', '')
-            if any(path in location for path in ['/console', '/uc', '/dashboard']): print(f"✅ Login successful!
+            if any(path in location for path in ['/console', '/uc', '/dashboard']): print(f"Login successful!
 Redirected to: {location}")
                 self.authenticated = True
                 return True

-        print("❌ Authentication failed - no redirect to protected area") return False
+        print("Authentication failed - no redirect to protected area") return False
 ```